sevkioruc/docs/docs/installation.md

 This configuration file's path is used on docker to address database that authorization data unifies (writeDB).

+### Create Relational Tuples

-You can create relational tuples with using "/v1/relationships/write" endpoint.
+You can create relational tuples as authorization rules at this writeDB by using `/v1/relationships/write` endpoint.

 For our guide let's grant one of the team members (Ashley) an admin role.

-### Grant Administration Role to Ashley

-Request
+**Request:** POST - `/v1/relationships/write`

 ```json
 {